 Car insurance for new drivers

-You’ve passed your test, you’ve got the keys and you are ready to get out on the road.
-BUT you’ll need insurance first, which for brand new drivers can be eye-wateringly expensive.
+You've passed your test, you've got the keys and you are ready to get out on the road.
+BUT you'll need insurance first, and new drivers' insurance can be eye-wateringly expensive.
 Use the tips in this guide to make sure you get the best deal possible on your first policy.

 What counts as a new driver?